mozhaa/hnpx-sdk/README.md

 pip install -e .
 ```

-2. The server will be available as `mcp-hnpx` command.
+2. The server will be available as `hnpx-mcp` command.

 ## MCP Server Configuration